 But I think oftentimes, folks will see consequences of their behavior as punishment.
 That’s why how it is presented, how the boundaries are presented are important.
-I’m looking at the time and I want to shift to some other stuff, because I think we’re, we’ve we’ve covered I think, the logistical elements except when do we fire clients for these types of boundary crossings of coming late missing sessions last minute cancellations are not paying?
+I’m looking at the time and I want to shift to some other stuff, because I think we’re, we’ve we’ve covered I think, the logistical elements except when do we fire clients for these types of boundary crossings of coming late, missing sessions, last minute cancellations, or not paying?

 Curt Widhalm 26:41

-I typically don’t I find that all of these behaviors are in yellow words, grist for the mill of psychotherapy, that these are all processable, being able to continue to talk about it, you know, if it’s logistical things like, okay, scheduling is something that it’s hard for clients to get to our office during rush hour, we’ll work towards appropriate accommodations.
+I typically don’t.
+I find that all of these behaviors are in Yalom’s words, grist for the mill of psychotherapy, that these are all processable, being able to continue to talk about it, you know, if it’s logistical things like, okay, scheduling is something that it’s hard for clients to get to our office during rush hour, we’ll work towards appropriate accommodations.
 I don’t make promises of let me move seven other clients so that way you can get your ideal time.
 It’s let’s look at my calendar and see if there is a more appropriate time that you can fit in.
-Yeah, that is, again, it’s bringing together these principles of I have limits to
+That is, again, it’s bringing together these principles of I have limits too.

 Katie Vernoy 27:28